 What to Prioritize When Making a Long-Distance Move

 You don’t have to splurge on super high-end packing supplies and more affordable options.
 We recommend buying medium-quality materials and avoiding the bargain bin entirely.
-You shouldn’t need specialty packing items to get your things across state lines, but you should certainly be prepared for a few surprises.
+You shouldn’t need speciality packing items to get your things across state lines, but you should certainly be prepared for a few surprises.

 If you plan to move some fragile items, we recommend buying a few rolls of bubble wrap and a box of air pillows for each item.
 If you need to figure out how much packing paper to buy, we suggest buying at least 100 feet.
 Prices for shipping services vary wildly, so feel free to shop around.
 If you’re moving many heavy items, consider renting a truck.
 It’s an excellent idea to ensure that everything arrives in the same condition you sent.